keksgauner/Minecraft-DiscordConsole/README.md

 ## This is not a final product!

-### IMPORTED: This plugin is only for Minecraft Networks with Bungeecord/Waterfall and Bukkit/Spigot/Paper server

 # How to setup
+## Only Bukkit/Spigot/Paper Server
-- Drag and drop this plugin to all your server
+- Drag and drop this plugin to the Server
+- And install the Coresystem: [https://github.com/Kleckzz/KleckzzCoreSystem](KleckzzCoreSystem)
+  this is a dependency
 - Restart your servers to get the config
+- Setup on the Bukkit/Spigot/Paper Server the server.yml.
+You have to insert your discord token and set this enabled true
+- Restart again and look in the console if more needed

+## Proxy | and Bukkit/Spigot/Paper Server
+- Drag and drop this plugin to all your Server
+- And install the Coresystem: [https://github.com/Kleckzz/KleckzzCoreSystem](KleckzzCoreSystem)
+this is a dependency
+- Restart your servers to get the config
 - Setup in the Proxy the config.yml.
-In the proxy you have to insert your discord token.
+In the proxy you have to insert your discord token and set this enabled true
-- Set on the Bukkit/Spigot/Paper server a unique server name
+- Set on the Bukkit/Spigot/Paper Server a unique server name
-- Set on the Bukkit/Spigot/Paper server the server port not the same as the other server
+- Set on the Bukkit/Spigot/Paper Server the server port not the same as the other server
 - The Server address should be the same as the Client on the Bukkit/Spigot/Paper Server
 - Restart again and look in the console if more needed